settlemint/docs/content/docs/blockchain-guides/hyperledger-besu/connect-to-a-node.md

 ---
-title: "Enterprise Ethereum Connect To A Node"
+title: "Connect to a node"
 ---

-# Connect to a node

 For a software application to interact with a blockchain (e.g. by sending transactions/data to the network, or even just by reading data), it must connect to a node.